ocodo/ocodo-watch-one/README.md

 # ocodo watch series one

-A collection of five android wear watch faces.
+A collection of six android wear watch faces.
+Install from Android Studio for now.
+Coming to the Play Store when I get around to it :)

 ## ocodo zero